LinuxForHealth/FHIR/CONTRIBUTING.md

 free to scratch it.

 To contribute code or documentation, please submit a [pull request](https://github.com/ibm/fhir/pulls).
+Note that all commits must include a "Signed-off-by" line as indicated [below](#legal).

 A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](https://github.com/ibm/fhir/issues).